-The Fort Peck law defines stalking much more narrowly.
+The Fort Peck law defines "stalking" much more narrowly.
 It requires specific intent.
 The prosecutor must show the perpetrator intended to cause the victim to fear harm.
 It also requires actual fear to the victim.
 It must be shown that the victim suffered substantial emotional distress or feared bodily injury or death.
 At a trial, evidence of the victim's emotional distress would be a required part of the case, if the victim was alleging severe emotional distress.

-The Fort Peck statute refers to the following stalking acts: harassing, threatening or intimidating the person repeatedly.
-The method is very broad covering mail, phone, in person, or other method.
+The Fort Peck statute refers to the following stalking acts: harassing, threatening, or intimidating the person repeatedly.
+The method is very broad and covers mail, phone, in-person, or other methods.

 The White Mountain Apache's stalking statute uses general intent.
-This standard means that a reasonable person would fear for her own safety or the safety of her immediate family, if faced with the stalker's actions.
+This standard means that a reasonable person would fear for her own safety or the safety of her immediate family if faced with the stalker's actions.
 Additionally, a reasonable person could fear imminent physical injury or death to himself or his immediate family.
-This is narrower scope than the Model Code which refers to the victim or a third person.
-A boyfriend or good friend would not meet the requirement in the White Mountain Apache's statute, although harm to a friend might cause an equal amount of concern as family member.
+This is a narrower scope than the Model Stalking Code, which refers to the victim or a third person.
+A boyfriend or good friend would not meet the requirement in the White Mountain Apache's statute, although harm to a friend might cause an equal amount of concern as a family member.

-The White Mountain Apache statute does not consider emotional distress as a possible consequence of stalking, but rather only fear of imminent physical injury or death or his own or his family's safety.
-The statute also requires physical proximity or visual proximity to the person stalked, which eliminates many modern means of stalking.
+The White Mountain Apache statute does not consider emotional distress as a possible consequence of stalking, but rather only fear of imminent physical injury or death or fear for her own or her family's safety.
+The statute also requires physical proximity or visual proximity to the person being stalked, which eliminates many modern means of stalking.